z3y/ShaderGraph/Documentation.md

 ## Additional Pass
 Mostly made so outlines are possible.
 Imports another shader's pass named `FORWARDBASE` and adds it after the main forward base.
-You can create 2 shader graph shaders, either lit or unlit, expand the position in the normal space, change culling override and add it to the other shader to get outlines in shader graph.
+You can create 2 shader graph shaders, either lit or unlit, expand the vertex position in the normal space, change culling override and add it to the other shader to get outlines in shader graph.

 ## Bakery Alpha Meta Pass